cypress-io/cypress/cypress/v1.0/documentation/1-Commands/56-type.md

 ## Force a click to happen prior to type

-Type issues a [`click`](https://on.cypress.io/api/click) prior to typing (if the element isn't currently focused).
+Type issues a [`click`](https://on.cypress.io/api/click) prior to typing (only if the element is not currently focused).
 Because of this, sometimes it is useful to force the click to happen.
 Forcing a click disables error checking prior to the click.

 ```javascript
 // this will disable the built-in logic for ensuring